Menu

 Maintaining Contract Manufacturing Ventures

 In 2002, when our former head of manufacturing, Glenn Embury, arrived, the company was primarily engaged in assembling TellerScan TS400 and 400ES scanners from kits, along with procuring units from partners in Italy for contract manufacturing.
 The portfolio extended to include products for ST Imaging, Kodak, and others.
-We’d successfully developed mass manufacturing capabilities for electronics, but most of our products at the time were built for other companies.
+We had successfully developed mass manufacturing capabilities for electronics, but most of our products at the time were built for other companies.

 Pictured: TS400 Scanner